yuweizhangzoey-creator/Residual-Topography/README.md

-# Residual-Topography vs Slab Dip
+# Residual Topography of Back-Arc Basins

+This repository contains the data and workflows used to extract residual topography within back-arc basins and calculate slab dip.

+## Repository Contents

+The repository includes:

+* **Five residual-topography NetCDF files** (`.nc`)
+* **Basin polygons** defining the back-arc basins analysed in this study
+* **Workflows** for:

+  * extracting residual topography within back-arc basins
+  * calculating slab dip
-This repository contains five residual-topography NetCDF files, basin polygons, and workflows for extracting residual topography within back-arc basins and calculating slab dip.
-It also includes a subduction zones folder containing the subduction zones associated with or located near the back-arc basins analysed in this study.
+* **Subduction zones** folder containing subduction zones associated with or located near the back-arc basins analysed in this study

+## Residual Topography Data

-The residual-topography files are provided in NetCDF (.nc) format.
+The residual-topography files are provided in **NetCDF (`.nc`) format**.
 These files contain residual topography calculated using different crustal-thickness models and age–depth relationships.

+### Crustal-Thickness Models

-For the crustal-thickness correction, three models are used:
+Three crustal-thickness models are used for the crustal-thickness correction:

-CRUST1.0 (Laske et al., 2012)

-ECM1 (Mooney et al., 2023)

-LithoRef18 (Afonso et al., 2019)
+* **CRUST1.0** — Laske et al. (2012)
+* **ECM1** — Mooney et al. (2023)
+* **LithoRef18** — Afonso et al. (2019)

+### Age–Depth Relationships

-For the age–depth relationship, three models are applied:
+Three age–depth relationships are applied:

-Richards et al. (2018)
+* **Richards et al. (2018)**

-GDH1 (Stein & Stein, 1992)

-Crosby and McKenzie (2009)

-The repository also includes the basin polygons and associated workflows used to extract residual-topography values within each back-arc basin and to calculate representative slab dip from the subduction-zone geometries.
+* **GDH1** — Stein & Stein (1992)
+* **Crosby & McKenzie (2009)**

+## Workflows

+The repository provides workflows for:

+1. Extracting residual-topography values within each back-arc basin.
+2. Calculating representative residual topography for each basin.
+3. Extracting trench-normal slab profiles.
+4. Calculating representative slab dip for each subduction zone or trench segment.

+## Subduction Zones

+The `subduction_zones/` folder contains the subduction-zone geometries associated with or located near the back-arc basins analysed in this study.